-Regardless of your flight mission, cross border operations pose new challenges that will demand careful consideration.
+Regardless of your flight mission, cross-border operations pose new challenges that will demand careful consideration.
 Accordingly, a successful international voyage will require thorough preflight planning.

 The requirements for international flights are scattered throughout various sources: the FAA, CBP, and FCC all have rules and regulations to follow; there are various international treaties to be mindful of; and the foreign country may have its own set of rules to follow (not to mention any foreign country along the way).
 While the International Civil Aviation Organization (ICAO) has developed policies and standards for member nations to adopt, a foreign country ultimately is responsible for creating its own rules and regulations.

 As it relates to the FAA, the controlling regulation for U.S. registered aircraft operating outside of the U.S. is FAR 91.703.
 This section provides that pilots are required to follow a foreign country’s flight rules when within that country.
 However, the majority of Part 91 still applies.
 Practically speaking, most foreign flight rules are similar to the FARs.
-And hence the catch all phrase in FAR 91.703(a)(3) is that all U.S. registered aircraft operating outside of the U.S. must comply with Part 91 “so far as it is not inconsistent with applicable regulations of the foreign country where the aircraft it operated.”
-The few sections of Part 91 that do not apply when operating an U.S. registered aircraft outside of the U.S. are as follows:
+And hence the catchall phrase in FAR 91.703(a)(3) is that all U.S. registered aircraft operating outside of the U.S. must comply with Part 91 “so far as it is not inconsistent with applicable regulations of the foreign country where the aircraft is operated.”
+The few sections of Part 91 that do not apply when operating a U.S. registered aircraft outside of the U.S. are as follows:

-• FAR 91.117(a): Speed limitation of 250kts (288 m.p.h.) below 10,000 ft;
+FAR 91.117(a): Speed limitation of 250kts (288 m.p.h.) below 10,000 ft;

-• FAR 91.307(b): Limitation to non-emergency use of parachutes;
+FAR 91.307(b): Limitation to non-emergency use of parachutes;

-• FAR 91.309: Regulation of towing gliders and unpowered ultralight vehicles;
+FAR 91.309: Regulation of towing gliders and unpowered ultralight vehicles;

-• FAR 91.323: Increased maximum certificated weights for certain airplanes operated in Alaska; and
+FAR 91.323: Increased maximum certificated weights for certain airplanes operated in Alaska; and

-• FAR 91.711: Special rules for foreign civil aircraft operating in the U.S.
+FAR 91.711: Special rules for foreign civil aircraft operating in the U.S.

 It is important to note, FAR 91.703 would not apply to an American operating an aircraft that is registered in that particular country.